PaulAvery/readings/README.md

 # readings
-This application provides a way, to organize a set of documents into categories and present them via a web interface.
-It uses a git repository as its data store (articles are markdown or html files), to allow collaborative work on e.g. project documentation etc.
+This application provides a way to organize a set of documents into categories and present them via a web interface.
+It uses a git repository as its data store (articles are markdown or html files), to allow collaborative work on things like project documentation, internal articles etc.

 ![Screenshot](scrot.png)